Ceremony (New Order song): New Order "Version 2" September 1981

-Re-issue
+Re-issues

 The single was re-issued again in April 2011 for Record Store Day in a white sleeve.
 This limited edition release (only 800 copies) plays at 33 rpm.
-It features the New Order recordings of "Ceremony" (the pre-Gillian Gilbert take) and "In a Lonely Place" on one side, with the rare Joy Division recordings of the same tracks on the flip side—"Ceremony" comes from the 1997 Heart & Soul box set but the version of "In a Lonely Place" is a recently discovered complete take and not the same as the version featured on Heart & Soul.
-The Heart & Soul version is cut short at 2:32, whereas this newly discovered take runs for 5:45 and the full Ian Curtis vocal of "In a Lonely Place" is heard here for the first time, complete with the missing third verse.
+It features the New Order recordings of "Ceremony" (the pre-Gillian Gilbert take) and the alternate mix of "In a Lonely Place" on one side, with the rare Joy Division recordings of the same tracks on the flip side.